Adi-Vat/Excursions/MemristorSim/README.md

 # Memristor Simulation
 ## Overview
 A memristor is a component that remembers the past charge through it.
-It was proposed as the fourth fundemental circuit component by Leon Chua in 1971 [[1]](#1)
+It was proposed as the fourth fundamental circuit component by Leon Chua in 1971 [[1]](#1)
 Concrete physical manifestations of this device were proposed by Strukov et al. in 2008 [[2]](#2)
-The fundemental equations for this device are [[1]](#1):
+The fundamental equations for this device are [[1]](#1):

 $v=M(w, i)i$

 $\dfrac{dw}{dt} = f (w,i)$

-However due to the difficulty in manufacturing these devices, an approach to approximate/simulate them can be taken by using photochromic dye.
+However due to the difficulty in manufacturing these devices, an approximation can be achieved by using photochromatic dye.
 The equations can therefore be simplified, specifically:

 $v = M(w) i$